Alex-Romanenko/WeRateDogs_2.0/README.md

 - Twitter API - an archive of all tweets in the channel.
 We need to get additional information from the Twitter server.
 Since we have the tweet_id parameter in both files mentioned above, we going to extract particular data, associated with each tweet_id from the server.

 ## Assess and Clean Data
 We have three different sources of data and we need to get one solid data set with good quality and tidy data.
-Perform assessing data from each source and fix every issue we found to get data ready for analysis.
+Perform assessing data from each source and fix Quality and Tidiness issues we found to get data ready for analysis.

+## Storing Data

+After "assess and clean" stage we suppose to have a few different data frames with data associated with tweet_id.
+Plan to merge all data frames into one.
+Restructure final df if it needs and stores to the csv file.

 ## Analysis
 - Whether or not retweet count depends on the breed?
 If yes - what the top three breeds in retweets?